-- Property designated under Part IV (individual designation) and Part V (located within a heritage conservation district) of the Ontario Heritage Act; - Property listed on the Municipal Heritage Register as a non-designated property of cultural heritage value or interest; - Property that is adjacent (contiguous) to individually designated properties, properties within a heritage conservation district, or properties listed on the Municipal Heritage Register; or - Property identified as having cultural heritage value or interest through a preliminary site assessment or planning study.
+- Property designated under Part IV (individual designation) and Part V (located within a heritage conservation district) of the Ontario Heritage Act; - Property listed on the Municipal Heritage Register as a non-designated property of cultural heritage value or interest; - Property that is adjacent (contiguous) to individually designated properties, properties within a heritage conservation district, or properties listed on the Municipal Heritage Register; or - Property identified as having cultural heritage value or interest through a preliminary site assessment or planning study; or - Property located within a cultural heritage landscape, as identified within the Official Plan.
+Development adjacent to the Grand River may require the submission of a CHIA, in accordance with Section 4.8.8 of the Official Plan.

-In addition, it is recommended that applicants pre-screen any building 40 years of age or older on the development site as a routine part of pre-application due diligence, especially if demolition will be proposed.
+In addition, it is recommended that applicants pre-screen any building 40 years of age or older on the development site or as part of a demolition or alteration as a routine part of pre-application due diligence, especially if demolition will be proposed.